 High-Profile Civil Law Experience

 Carla DiMare is an experienced civil trial attorney who began her legal career serving two judicial clerkships, one in Massachusetts Superior Court and one in the United States District Court, in Boston.
-From there she worked for the City of Boston Law Department, which she thoroughly enjoyed, and handled a variety of cases in State and Federal Court at the trial and appellate level, including personal injury, police misconduct, sexual harassment, and medical malpractice.
+From there she worked for the City of Boston Law Department, which she thoroughly enjoyed, and handled a variety of cases in State and Federal Court, including personal injury, police misconduct, sexual harassment, and medical malpractice.
 As lead counsel and second-chair, she tried multiple jury trials in State and Federal Court, including police misconduct cases where she represented Boston police officers.
-From there she worked for the Boston office of a mid-sized Washington, D.C., firm, and then began practicing in California, where she has handled a variety of cases in State and Federal Courts at the trial and appellate level.
+From there she worked for the Boston office of a mid-sized Washington D.C. firm, and then began practicing in California, where she has handled a variety of cases in State and Federal Courts at the trial and appellate level.
 She is admitted to practice law in State and Federal Courts in Massachusetts and California, and has practiced in other states through the pro hac vice motion process.

 Pro bono work has been a significant part of Ms. DiMare’s life since she was fourteen.
 She is currently a Trustee for the County of San Diego Law Library Board of Trustees.
-She is also the President of the Board of Directors for the Rancho Santa Fe Senior Center, and a member of the Board of Directors for the Graves’ Disease and Thyroid Foundation in Rancho Santa Fe.
-She is also a voting member of the California Conference of Bar Associations for San Diego, North County; and she is a member of the North County Bar Association of San Diego.
+She is also on the Board of Directors for the Rancho Santa Fe Senior Center, and the Graves’ Disease and Thyroid Foundation, both in Rancho Santa Fe.
 She has also been a CASA, a court appointed special advocate for abused and neglected children.